One of the most frequent questions new writers and authors ask is, “How much should I charge for my ebook?”

 - Half-price introductory sales

-- “Bundle” sales where you buy one e-book and get a second e-book free
+- “Bundle” sales where you buy one ebook and get a second free

 - “Pay what you want” over $X price sales

-Once you select a price, remember my short answer: It’s all an experiment.
-One of the thrills of selling e-books is that changing your price is easy and nearly instantaneous.
+Once you select a price, remember my short answer: how to price an ebook is all an experiment.

-The e-book world is changing fast, so remember to revisit your price from time to time and consider whether it’s still the best one.
-Pricing right is key to create an e-book that earns well, so keep tinkering.
+The ebook world is changing fast, so remember to revisit your price from time to time and consider whether it’s still the best one.
+Pricing correctly is one of the keys to creating an ebook that earns well, so keep tinkering.